-The Alert System can only apply to facts which the Report Originator is in a position to demonstrate the reality by any means, or of which he or she has had personal knowledge when this knowledge has manifested itself outside the scope of professional activities.
+The Alert System can only apply to facts which the Report Originator became personally aware of and of which he/she is able to demonstrate the reality, by any means available.

 Situations referred to are described in article 5.1. above.
-These concern both the general system for whistle-blowers (articles 6 to 9 of the law of December 9, 2016 amended by the n° 2° 22-401 Law of the 21th of March, 2022) and the specific system for reporting offences of corruption and influence peddling, the subject of these Compliance Guidelines.
+These concern both the general system for whistle-blowers (articles 6 to 9 of the law of December 9, 2016) and the specific system for reporting offences of corruption and influence peddling, the subject of these Compliance Guidelines.